 One kidney and liver transplant fellow matriculates in the program each year.
 One kidney only transplant fellow matriculates every other year.
 The fellowship program offers all fellows comprehensive and multi-faceted training in workup and management of adult and pediatric solid organ transplant patients, as well as patients with complex diseases of the hepato-pancreato-biliary system and GI track, in a program with dual certification from the ASTS for transplant surgery and the AHPBA for HPB surgery.

-Six full-time liver and kidney transplant surgeons provide training to the fellows.
+Six full-time Washington University School of Medicine liver and kidney transplant surgeons provide training to the fellows.
 Transplant nephrologists and hepatologists, a dedicated transplant nursing staff, social workers, dietitians, financial analysts, and a fellowship training office administrator and secretary also offer support.

 Typically, the first 12 to 18 months of the fellowship are dedicated to clinical responsibilities.
-The kidney and liver services are not separated, and the transplant surgeon-in-training has responsibility for inpatient and outpatient management of both services.
+The kidney and liver services are not separated.
+The transplant fellow has responsibility for inpatient and outpatient management of both services.

 The fellow also receives experience in a number of other clinical areas:

 - Islet cell transplantation.
 Washington University Medical Center is an international leader in this field.